 Former Trustee / Founder

-Gordon is a retired lawyer living in Dundee.
-He is a former MP for Dundee East (1974-87) and former Rector of the University of Dundee (1983-86) of which he is an honorary graduate; and a former Chairman of the Scottish National Party (1979-90).
-He is the author of SNP: The Turbulent Years 1960-90.
+Gordon Wilson was a former MP for Dundee East (1974-87) and former Rector of the University of Dundee (1983-86) of which he is an honorary graduate; and a former Chairman of the Scottish National Party (1979-90).
+He was the author of SNP: The Turbulent Years 1960-90.
+Gordon passed away 25 June 2017.